 By telling us who the kind of business they are, we can deliver better-targeted content for both agencies and in-house marketers.
 Because the message is explicit and from the prospect, it’s a very strong, clear signal.

 Take it Beyond the Website

 Now that you have better targeting for your website visitors, why not take it beyond the website?
-Build a custom audience list based on your newfound targeting and make more specific Facebook ads, change the video ad you’re showing on YouTube, and offer different pitches in your email newsletters: all based off what you now know about your users.
+Build a custom audience list based on your newfound targeting and make more specific Facebook ads, change the video ad you’re showing on YouTube, and offer different pitches in your email newsletters: all based on what you now know about your users.

-Marketing that’s specific is more effective, period.
+Specific marketing is more effective, period.
 Take your targeting to the next level with ActiveDEMAND.